mfey/units2/tutorial.md

 TODO: Say something about this.

+## units2.typed

+bla bla bla

+We want to do dimensional analysis to check our source code at compile-time.

 # Closing Thoughts

 Some effort was put into writing readable, well-commented code.
 Please read the Marginalia (html) output in `docs/`!